MarekMatyas/Cloud-computing-AWS/README.md

 - Source type: My IP

 Security rule 2.:
-Type: Custom TCP, Port range: 27017
+- Type: Custom TCP, Port range: 27017
-Source type: Anywhere
+- Source type: Anywhere

-After we create an instance we to out GitBash terminal and make sure we are in the .ssh folder.
+After we create an instance we go to our GitBash terminal and make sure we are in the .ssh folder.

 We `ssh` into out db machine using the code in the example section after connect to the instance on AWS.